Weak and strong sustainability

-An example of strong sustainability could be the manufacturing of office carpet tiles from used car tyres.
-In this scenario, office carpets and other products are manufactured from used motorcar tires that would have been sent to a landfill.
+Weak and strong sustainability are terms that have emerged from the field of environmental economics and describe different approaches to sustainability, specifically in relation to natural resource management and economic development.
+Weak sustainability is applicable when certain natural and human capital assets are assessed as interchangeable, meaning that the use or loss of, for example, a reduction in natural capital can be considered sustainable if the simultaneous change in human capital meets or exceeds the value of the change in natural capital.
+It assumes that different types of capital can be measured and given value in the same way.
+Strong sustainability is applicable when a specific capital asset, typically a natural capital asset, is assessed as incommensurable or so valuable that it should be maintained or enhanced independently of changes in other, typically human-made, capitals.
+It particularly considers that certain natural assets have critical ecological functions that cannot be substituted by human-made alternatives.

+For example, according to weak sustainability, replacing a natural forest with a park or agricultural land can be considered sustainable if the recreational or economic value equal the value of the biodiversity lost and further environmental impact caused.
+According to strong sustainability, cutting down trees in a natural forest and planting new trees elsewhere might not be considered sustainable, when the value of biodiversity loss and wider ecological implications cannot be measured or offset.

+One of the first pieces of work to discuss these ideas was "Blueprint for a Green Economy" by Pearce, Markandya, and Barbier, published in 1989.
+This work laid the foundations for further discussion on the substitutability of natural capital (e.g., forests, water, and clean air) and human-made capital (e.g., buildings, machinery, and technology), and the implications for long-term ecological and economic health.

 Origins and theory

 Capital approach to sustainability and intergenerational equity

 To understand the concept of weak sustainability, it is first necessary to explore the capital approach to sustainability.
 This is key to the idea of intergenerational equity.
 This implies that a fair distribution of resources and assets between generations exists.
 Decision makers, both in theory and practice, need a concept that enables assessment in order to decide if intergenerational equity is achieved.
 The capital approach lends itself to this task.
 In this context we must distinguish between the different types of capital.
 Human capital (e.g. skills, knowledge) and natural capital (e.g. minerals, water) tend to be the most frequently cited examples.
 Within the concept it is believed that the amount of capital a generation has at its disposal is decisive for its development.
 A development is then called sustainable when it leaves the capital stock at least unchanged.